Allied Arts Council of Pincher Creek (AAC) Studio Intentions

 Who can become a Studio Participant?

-Any individual over the age of 18 who has taken a ceramics class of at least 5 classes or can demonstrate they know how to use a ceramics studio sufficiently (according to the AAC) and agrees and adhere to all of the AAC’s rules and regulations regarding the studio space and the organization.
+Individuals over the age of 18 who have taken a minimum amount of ceramics workshops with the AAC or can demonstrate they know how to use a ceramics studio sufficiently (according to the AAC staff) and agree to adhere to all of the AAC’s rules and regulations regarding the studio space and the organization are eligible to join the ceramics studio.

 AAC Annual Membership $5.00

-Annual Studio fees include access to the studio on your schedule, use of studio tools and equipment, shared glazes and access to a private online Studio Forum and booking calendar.
+Annual Studio fees include access to the studio, use of studio tools and equipment, shared glazes and access to a private online Studio Forum and booking calendar.
 Kiln Firing Fees are not included.

 * Kiln Firing Fees are billed separately at the end of each Calendar Year and calculated for each participant.